Activated Charcoal: Indications, How to Take & Dosing

 Imagem ilustrativa número 1

-Activated charcoal is indicated for:
+Activated charcoal can be indicated for:

-1. Eliminating intestinal gas
+1. Eliminating gas and bloating

 Activated charcoal has the ability to absorb intestinal gas, reduce bloating. and relieve abdominal pain and discomfort.
+Check out other ways to get rid of gas

 2. Treating overdose or poisoning